Robinyo/provider-directory/README.md

 Reference data (e.g., Roles, Permissions, Relationships) is loaded when the Policy Engine is healthy.

-Policies are loaded when the Policy Engine is healthy and all Reference data has been loaded.
+Policies are loaded when the Policy Engine is healthy and all reference data has been loaded.

 ![divider](./divider.png)